kmellick/Data-Guide/99-contribute.md

 __Well done!__ :+1::rocket:

 Thank you for your amazing contribution.
-View your updates by refreshing the webpage.
+You can view your updates by refreshing the webpage.